billbaincodes/JS-Practice-Problems/problems/26_weight_for_weight/prompt.md

 For example 99 will have "weight" 18, 100 will have "weight" 1 so in the list 100 will come before 99.

+When two numbers have the same "weight", let us class them as if they were strings (alphabetical ordering) and not numbers:

 Given a string with the weights of FFC members in normal order can you give this string ordered by "weights" of these numbers?

 ## Input / Output